MadhuVanthiSankarGanesh/irish_transport_ai/DEPLOYMENT.md

 # Deployment Guide

-This project is now organized around a single supported deployment target:

-- `dashboard/chat.py`
-- `src/mcp_server.py`
-- OTP
-- GraphHopper
+This project is deployed as a Docker Compose stack with four main services plus an optional local LLM service:

+- `app` for the Streamlit UI
+- `mcp` for tool execution
+- `otp` for transit routing
+- `graphhopper` for walking routes
+- `ollama` optionally, when self-hosting the LLM

-The recommended deployment for portfolio and interview demos is a single AWS EC2 host running Docker Compose.
+For a portfolio or interview demo, the recommended production-like setup is a two-instance AWS EC2 deployment:

+- one EC2 instance for the `app` and `mcp` services
+- one EC2 instance for the `otp` and `graphhopper` services

+This keeps the public-facing app lightweight while isolating the heavier routing workloads on a separate machine.

 ## Supported Deployment Model

 Use:

+- `compose.yaml`
 - `Dockerfile`
+- `Dockerfile.otp`
-- `compose.yaml`
+- `Dockerfile.graphhopper`
 - `.env`
-- `deploy/aws/README.md`

-This keeps the full stack in the cloud while avoiding unnecessary orchestration complexity.

-## Services

-### 1. App

-- Containerized Streamlit app
-- Runs `dashboard/chat.py`

-### 2. MCP

-- Containerized tool server
-- Runs `src/mcp_server.py`

-### 3. OTP

-- Java service using the checked-in OTP jar
-- Loads the prebuilt graph from `otp/graphs/default`

-### 4. GraphHopper

-- Java service using your validated GraphHopper runtime files
-- Mounted from `deploy/graphhopper/`
+This keeps the architecture understandable and easy to explain.

+For local development, the same services can still be run together on a single machine with Docker Compose.

-## Quick Start
+## Local Docker Quick Start

 1. Copy the environment template: